 - Decreased Appetite

 Someone who has recently used heroin may also be easily agitated or irritable.
-Heroin users often describe feeling as if someone is “killing their high” when they are interacted with while they are high.
-A user will also appear very tired or as if they are thinking and moving in slow motion.
-They may also “nod off” while sitting, standing, or in the middle of performing a simple task.
+Someone will also appear very tired, or as if they are thinking and moving in slow motion.
+They may also “nod off” while sitting, talking, standing, or in the middle of performing a simple task.
 They may awaken after a second or they may slowly relax until they jolt themselves awake by losing their balance.
 When heroin is injected these effects may last from an hour or two and will slowly wear off over the next few hours.

 One of the more dangerous effects of long term heroin use is the buildup of tolerance.
-This means that the brain and body have adapted to the presence of heroin through a process called downregulation and more heroin is needed to produce the same effects.
+This means that the brain and body have adapted to the presence of heroin through a process called downregulation, and more heroin is needed to produce the same effects.
 This begins to happen very early in the stages of heroin use and only escalates as more heroin is used.
-The development of tolerance also means that someone will feel increasingly uncomfortable without heroin and is on the way to dependence and finally addiction.
+The development of tolerance also means that someone will feel increasingly uncomfortable without heroin.
 It is possible that after using heroin for long enough, a user’s body may never return to the tolerance levels they had before using heroin.
-This means that any opioid painkillers that they may need for serious issues will be less effective.
+This means that any opioid painkillers that they may need for serious pain issues will be less effective.

-- Chronic Constipation: This is unpleasant on its own and may lead to a prolapse, impacted stool, and other GI issues.
+- Chronic Constipation: This is unpleasant on its own and may lead to rectal prolapse, impacted stool, and other gastrointestinal issues.

 - Tooth Decay: Due to chronic dry mouth as well as decreased focus on personal hygiene.

-- Malnutrition: Chronic low appetite can lead to a host of other issues precipitated by malnutrition as your body is consistently depleted of resources.
+- Malnutrition: Chronic low appetite can lead to a host of other issues caused by malnutrition.

 - Insomnia: While “nodding off” is common, actual REM and deep sleep can become difficult after prolonged heroin use.

-- Compromised Immune System: Due to malnutrition, decreased metabolism, and repeated injection or snorting wounds.
+- Compromised Immune System: Due to malnutrition, decreased metabolism, and repeated injection wounds.

-- Respiratory Disease: Heroin addicts are known to suffer a higher incidence of lung-related health issues such as pneumonia.
+- Respiratory Disease: People who use heroin are known to suffer a higher incidence of lung-related health issues such as pneumonia.

-- Decreased Ability to Manage Pain: Due to tolerance, other painkillers won’t work as well if and when they are needed for injuries, surgery, etc.
+- Decreased Ability to Manage Pain: Due to tolerance, other painkillers won’t work as well if and when they are needed for injuries or surgery.

-- Increased Risk of Organ Damage: IV drug use poses a unique risk for many organs such as the heart, lungs, kidney, liver, and brain.
+- Increased Risk of Organ Damage: IV drug use poses unique risks for many organs such as the heart, lungs, kidney, liver, and brain.